PoisotLab/ms_network_prediction/reviews.md

 networks, and its meaning.
 Particularly for unipartite ecological networks – flow can be misleading in some scenarios, and very powerful in others.

+> We have now included references to studies that have addressed network
+> flows (Borret et al 2019, Farage et al 2021) within the interaction
+> strength section

 In addition to interaction strength, weighted networks need to be mentioned somewhere, even if only for completeness.